jimfelps/covid-tracking/README.md

-Updated Last: 2020-06-17
+Updated Last: 2020-06-18

 # Missouri

-On Mayt 22nd Missouri started reporting antibody testing separately from PCR.
+On May 22nd Missouri started reporting antibody testing separately from PCR.
 The spike you see at the end of May is due to the correction in reported testing on 5/23 (removal of antibody testing from total).

 Reporting Notes: https://covidtracking.com/data/state/missouri